Protomelas kirkii

-Protomelas kirkii is a species of cichlid endemic to Lake Malawi where it is most commonly found in areas vegetated with Vallisneria.
+Protomelas kirkii is a species of cichlid endemic to Lake Malawi, where it is most commonly found in areas vegetated with Vallisneria.
 This species can reach a length of 18 cm TL.
-This species can also be found in the aquarium trade.
+It can also be found in the aquarium trade.

 Description

-This cichlid fish is relatively deep-bodied with a small mouth and a yellow-brown colour with an obvious horizontal flank stripe.
+This cichlid fish is relatively deep-bodied, with a small mouth and a yellow-brown colour with an obvious horizontal flank stripe.
 It often lives together with the similar-looking Protomelas similis and P. labridens.
 Protomelas kirkii can be distinguished by its longer snout and small terminal (forward-facing) mouth.
-Females and immatures are countershaded, yellowish brown on the upper surface, paler on the flanks and underside.
+Females and immatures are countershaded, yellowish-brown on the upper surface, and paler on the flanks and underside.
 There is a strong dark horizontal stripe along the midline, and sometimes a thinner dark band about half-way between the midline band and the base of the dorsal fin.
 There are often dark blotches along the base of the dorsal fin.
 Faint dark vertical bars can sometimes be seen on the flanks.
 The tip of the dorsal fin is edged in red.
-Mature males, which are generally much larger than adult females, are bright metallic blue-green, with numerous orange-red spots on the dorsal and caudal (tail) fins.
+Mature males, which are generally much larger than adult females, are bright metallic blue-green with numerous orange-red spots on the dorsal and caudal (tail) fins.
 The anal fin is dark reddish with numerous yellow-white spots and streaks.
-The male also has reddish edges to many of the scales behind the head.
+The male also has reddish edges on many of the scales behind the head.